 Maple syrup is traditionally made in a building called a "sugarhouse" - the name of the building comes from the time when most sap was actually turned into sugar.
 Sugarhouses vary in size and shape, each with its own character.
 Some may be rustic wood buildings out in the woods with poor access and no electricity, full of old tools and memories of grandfather's sugar seasons of the past.
 Still others might remind you of a modern food processing plant, brightly lit and streamlined.
 Each sugarhouse will have vent at the top, a cupola - which is opened to allow the steam of the boiling syrup to escape the building.
 All throughout the maple producing regions, steam rising from the cupola is a signal that maple syrup season is under way.

 Antique or modern, each sugarhouse will contain an evaporator used to boil down the sap into syrup.
 Evaporators are made up of one or more flat pans which sit on an "arch," a type of firebox.
-Wood or oil, and sometimes gas or coal is burned at the front end, and the flames are drawn along the underside of the pan, heating and boiling the sap as they travel towards the rear.
+Wood, oil, gas, wood chips or wood pellets are burned at the front end, and the flames are drawn along the underside of the pan, heating and boiling the sap as they travel towards the rear.
 It commonly takes about one cord of wood or sixty gallons of oil to boil down 800 gallons of sap into maple syrup.
 Depending on the size of the evaporator and the number of trees tapped, this may represent anywhere from two hours to two whole days of boiling.
 The basic design of maple syrup evaporators has changed little over the years, although sugarmakers are always tinkering with new designs to make the process faster or more fuel efficient.
 The size of the evaporator depends on the number of trees a producer has tapped.
 Most are from two feet wide and six feet long up to six feet wide by twenty feet long.
 Many backyard and hobby sugarmakers use smaller arrangements, or boil down their sap on the kitchen stove.